projecttacoma/measure-repository/service/README.md

 - url
 - version (can appear only in combination with a url search)

-The Measure Repository Service server also supports the `_summary` search parameter specified in the [HL7 FHIR Search Docs](https://www.hl7.org/fhir/search.html#_summary).
+The Measure Repository Service server also supports the `_summary` and `_elements` search parameters.

+The `_summary` parameter is specified in the [HL7 FHIR Search Docs](https://www.hl7.org/fhir/search.html#_summary).
 The server currently supports the following `_summary` parameter values:

 - count

+The `_elements` parameter is specified in the [HL7 FHIR Search Docs](https://www.hl7.org/fhir/search.html#_elements) and supports a comma-separated list of base element names.

 ### Package